Victorville Personal Injury Lawyer

 Contact us online or call (760) 313-3188 to schedule a consultation to review your situation.

 We care about your well-being and will work tirelessly to prevent you from paying expenses that resulted from someone else’s wrongdoing.
 Your injury has already cost you enough, and in the aftermath, you shouldn’t have to focus on anything other than recovering and moving forward.
 Our personal injury attorney is an experienced negotiator who can work to pursue the highest settlement possible.
-We strive to resolve personal injury cases outside of court to save clients from the time and hassle involved, but we recognize that some situations require a judge.
+At Law Office of Heather Hinton, we strive to resolve personal injury cases outside of court to save clients from the time and hassle involved, but we recognize that some situations require a judge.

 If you’re not satisfied with the settlement offered to you by the insurance company, we will take your case to court.

 There are various ways in which you can suffer an injury at the expense of someone else’s actions.
 Our personal injury attorney is experienced in helping clients fight for maximum compensation if third party negligence left them injured.
 Common types of injury and accidents cases we handle include but are not limited to:

 - Motor vehicle accidents

 - Dram shop law

 - Medical malpractice

 - Workplace accident